DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-09-logging-changes-to-api-clients.md

 ### API client added

-When a user creates a new API client, we show a summary card containing:
+When a user creates a new API client, we show a summary card containing the following:

 - client name
 - expiry date